jgwaugh/freqseq/README.md

 ## Problem

 Suppose we are running a random experiment to determine the efficacy of some intervention.
-We would like to end this experiment early if results look promising without "peaking" (peaking incurs bias by effectively testing multiple hypotheses).
+We would like to end this experiment early if results look promising without "peeking" (peeking incurs bias by effectively testing multiple hypotheses).

 What we want here is a **sequential test**, a test that allows for early stopping if results look promising without incurring a heightened false positive rate.